krauseannelize/project-data-analysis/snack-attack-shack/log-ai-usage.md

   - Refined criteria for "Dormant" and "Regular" customers:
     - Adjusted "multiple orders" to require at least 3 orders for more precise classifications.
   - Successfully debugged edge cases and recalibrated logic to align with updated customer behavior insights.

+## 2025-04-19 - Brainstorming Product Lifecycle and Price Point Analyses

+- **Purpose**: Collaboratively analyze lifecycle decisions and price point performance with AI to identify optimal pricing strategies and evaluate discontinued products.
+- **AI Tool Used**: Microsoft Copilot
+- **Approach**: Engaged in a dynamic conversation with AI, refining pivot tables, visualizations, and narrative insights to address revenue trends and sales dynamics across price brackets and product lifecycles.
+- **Key Outcomes**:
+  - Refined and documented data transformations for creating pivot tables and visualizations, ensuring clarity and accuracy in analysis.
+  - Identified and validated the €10.00-40.00 price range as the optimal balance for demand and profitability, with actionable recommendations for further exploration.
+  - Interpreted line graph trends to uncover patterns in pricing and performance, linking visual insights to key findings.
+  - Enhanced report sections with clear narratives and cohesive flow, connecting lifecycle insights and price point analysis seamlessly.